-The Site is currently a restaurant and hair salon and has historically been used as a gas station and auto servicing station.
+The Site is currently vacant and has historically been used as a service station.
 Previous environmental investigations of the Site indicate the presence of hazardous substances in soil and groundwater above state cleanup standards including petroleum constituents.
 As a result, the Site is subject to the investigation and cleanup requirements of the Model Toxics Control Act (MTCA) administered by Ecology.